-Doing Business records the full sequence of procedures necessary for a business (buyer) to purchase a property from another business (seller) and to transfer the property title to the buyer’s name so that the buyer can use the property for expanding its business, use the property as collateral in taking new loans or, if necessary, sell the property to another business.
+Doing Business records the full sequence of procedures necessary for a business (the buyer) to purchase a property from another business (the seller) and to transfer the property title to the buyer’s name so that the buyer can use the property for expanding its business, use the property as collateral in taking new loans or, if necessary, sell the property to another business.
 The process starts with obtaining the necessary documents, such as a copy of the seller’s title if necessary, and conducting due diligence if required.
 The transaction is considered complete when it is opposable to third parties and when the buyer can use the property, use it as collateral for a bank loan or resell it (figure 1).
-The ranking on the ease of registering property is the simple average of the percentile rankings on its component indicators (figure A.1).
+The ranking of economies on the ease of registering property is determined by sorting their distance to frontier scores for registering property.
+These scores are the simple average of the distance to frontier scores for each of the component indicators (figure 2).

 Every procedure required by law or necessary in practice is included, whether it is the responsibility of the seller or the buyer or must be completed by a third party on their behalf.
 Local property lawyers, notaries and property registries provide information on procedures as well as the time and cost to complete each of them.
 The registering property indicators do not measure the accessibility of property registration systems, the legal security offered by formal registration, the use of informal property registration systems or the equity of land policies.

 To make the data comparable across economies, several assumptions about the parties to the transaction, the property and the procedures are used.

 - Are located in the periurban area of the economy’s largest business city.
 For 11 economies the data are also collected for the second largest business city (see cities list).

 - Have 50 employees each, all of whom are nationals.